 Voluntary Carbon Market

 The voluntary carbon market (VCM) takes a different approach, employing a carbon offsetting mechanism.
-This expands the VCM beyond national jurisdictions, opening the door for a booming trade in carbon offsets from a variety of sources.
+This expands the VCM beyond national jurisdictions, opening the door for a booming trade in carbon offsets from various sources.

 In particular, renewable energy, clean technology, carbon capture, and nature-based carbon sequestration are just some of the methods for creating carbon offsets.

-There’s no internal carbon price in the VCM; instead, trade establishes a market price that varies from location to location and sector to sector.
+There’s no internal carbon price in the VCM; instead, trade creates a market price that varies from location to location and sector to sector.

 The VCM: Setting the Standard for Carbon Pricing Programs

-A good carbon pricing system makes the external costs of CO2 emissions clear and easy to see for businesses and corporations.
+A good carbon pricing system makes the external costs of CO2 emissions clear and easy to see for businesses.

 The VCM takes that idea one step further, opening the door for private individuals to participate directly in a global carbon market.